wilk/microjob/API.md

 })()
 ```

+Both data passed to the worker and the returned one are serialized with [v8 serializer](https://nodejs.org/api/v8.html#v8_v8_serialize_value): this means that only some JS data structures are allowed (for instance, functions and classes are forbidden).

 ## Job context
 It's a common practice using the upper scope of the function's container to reuse the already defined variables.

+**Context is evaluated inside the worker thread.
+This means it needs to be sanitized before passing it to microjob.
+An attacker could perform a JS injection as described [in this issue](https://github.com/wilk/microjob/issues/2)**

 Achieving the same result can be done by passing the context object:

 ```js